 “Minimum Required Investment (MRI) refers to the Borrower’s contribution in cash or its equivalent required by Section 203(b)(9) of the National Housing Act, which represents at least 3.5 percent of the Adjusted Value of the Property.”

 That’s the minimum down payment required for this particular program.
-Home buyers who want to use an FHA loan to buy a house generally must put down at least 3.5% of the home’s value.
+Home buyers who want to use an FHA-insured mortgage loan to buy a house generally must put down at least 3.5% of the property’s value.

 A few pages later, the handbook explains that monetary contributions from “interested parties” (such as the home seller) may not be used for the borrower’s MRI / down payment.